Information for Mentors

 Yes!
 In fact, we welcome it.
 Mentors typically mentor between one and four students individually at any given time.
 Also, as one mentoring relationship ends, we can rematch you with a new student.

 Do I need to stop the casual discipleship that happens as I naturally interact with students?

-Should I let the Office for Discipleship Ministries know if I have been meeting with a student?
+Should I let the Office of Campus Ministry know if I have been meeting with a student?

 Yes!
 We would love to know about your ministry to students and invite you into pooling resources and wisdom.
 Discipleship mentoring relationships often happen organically in a variety of contexts on campus.
 Operating under the umbrella of a formal process ensures best practices and protects staff and faculty from a liability perspective.
 As we create a personalized web of care for students, we like to know who else the student is connected to as safe places of support so that we can all coordinate pastoral care together—particularly when students are in crisis.